-Our Puppy Search Guide has invaluable information to help you find a puppy.
+Our Puppy Search Guide has more information to help you find a puppy.

 The American Manchester Terrier Club also maintains a directory of affiliated breeders.

-Since this is a relatively rare breed, you may need to be prepared to join a waiting list for a litter.
+Since this is quite a rare breed, you may need to join a waiting list for a litter.

 Raising a Manchester Terrier Puppy

 Puppies of all breeds are a big responsibility.

 These articles an help you prepare for your new arrival, and navigate those first weeks and months.